yanitzatrosel/SIRS-MRI/README.md

 White matter: $T_1 = 600 ms$ and $T_2 = 80 ms$

-## Magentization vector equations for SIRS
+## Magnetization vector equations for SIRS

 The normalized intial magnetization under thermal equilibrium is $M_x=0$, $M_y=0$, and $M_z=1$, as shown in previous section.